reboot0-de/se-tools/README.md

 Make sure to not forget the `defer` attribute on the script-tag or else the script may not work properly.

 **Also note:** This is currently in the beta testing phase.
-So please don't use this in production yet.
+So use this with care and please report any issues you find.

 ## Usage
 Once the script is included, you'll have access to all the functions and classes.